 What is the Spinal Cord Injury & Disorders Day Treatment Program?

-The Spinal Cord Injury & Disorders Day Treatment Program (SCI-D) is an outpatient interdisciplinary rehabilitation program designed to provide intense therapy for patients who have had a spinal cord injury (SCI) or similar neurologic disorder.
+The Spinal Cord Injury and Other Disorders Day Treatment Program (SCI/D) is an outpatient interdisciplinary rehabilitation program designed to provide intense therapy for patients who have had a spinal cord injury (SCI) or similar neurologic disorders, such as:

-Patients in the SCI-D program will participate in half- or full-day treatment for a maximum of six hours a day, five days a week, for an average of 6-12 weeks.
-Once enrolled in the SCI-D program, patients are evaluated and given a personalized treatment plan which includes one-on-one therapy sessions, group-based interventions and classes, education and specialized services, as needed.
+Patients in the SCI-D program will participate in half- or full-day treatment for a maximum of five hours a day, five days a week, for an average of 6-12 weeks.
+Once enrolled in the SCI-D program, patients are evaluated and given a personalized treatment plan which can include one-on-one therapy sessions, group-based interventions and classes, education and specialized services to best address each patients’ individual goals and needs.

-There is a lot to learn after experiencing a spinal cord injury and being equipped with knowledge will empower you.
+There is a lot to learn after experiencing a spinal cord injury or other neurologic disorder, and being equipped with knowledge will empower you.
 Your team will ensure that you and your caregivers are provided with the right education, training and tools to stay healthy and happy.

 Your therapy team and physician will be regularly discussing your outcomes, achievements and barriers.
-This allows the team to stay on top of medication management, new or ongoing health concerns, need for spasticity management, splinting and bracing, mobility and seating management, etc.
+This allows the team to stay on top of medication management, new or ongoing health concerns, need for spasticity management, splinting and bracing, mobility and seating management, or any other needs that may arise.

-And who doesn’t like a little fun in their lives?
-Activities with the Brooks Adaptive Sports and Recreation department and community outings are frequently included in the day program.
+Who doesn’t like a little fun in their lives?
+Activities with the Brooks Adaptive Sports and Recreation department and community outings to places like the airport, local restaurants, malls, and grocery stores are frequently included in the day program.

 Paying for the Day Program